 Ms Genevieve Chua

 Genevieve was co-opted into the Board in January 2017.
 Genevieve was accorded a Fellow Chartered Accountant of Singapore status by the Institute of Singapore Chartered Accountants (ISCA) in May 2016.
-She is currently the Managing Director for Spicers Asia.
-Her previous appointments in community service include Honorary Treasurer of the Print & Media Association Singapore, Council Member of ISCA, Honorary Treasurer of the Financial Planning Association of Singapore.
-She is currently a Board Member of Programme for the Endorsement of Forest Certification - an NGO based in Geneva which promotes sustainable forest management.
+She is currently the Chief Executive Officer of OVOL Singapore Pte Ltd. Her previous appointments in community service include Honorary Treasurer of the Print & Media Association Singapore, Council Member of ISCA, Honorary Treasurer of the Financial Planning Association of Singapore.
+She was also appointed as an Independent Non-Executive Director and the Chair of the Audit and Risk Committee of Singapore listed Tye Soon Limited.

 Mr Joseph Chia